hudson-pace/spybot-nightfall-clone/README.md

 ### Missing Features From the Original
 As it stands, this project is approaching a facsimile of the original.
 Notable missing features include:

-- Commands to heal, boost programs, and alter the terrain.
 - The ability to save progress.
 - Enemies that start out with tails, instead of single segments only.